 - Questions need to be related to specific goals or job functions

-Let's look at a few performance review examples for template questions and break down why they do or do not work.
+Let's look at a few examples for template questions and break down why they do or do not work.
 At the end of the examples, you should have the knowledge you need to craft your own expert question.

 - Bad: Is this employee good to have on the team?

 The first thing to notice about this question is that the wording of “good to have on the team” is very subjective.
 Is every single person good to have on the team at all times?
 Most team leaders would say, no— but, overall, most employees are effective team members.
 That means that this question has too big a scope to be truly helpful.

 - Bad: Does this employee better the team through attendance and contributions at all-hands, including presentations?